 The AP United States History course is far and away the most difficult Social Studies course offered at MacArthur High School.
-We have to cover twice the amount of material that is covered in other courses, and we have to have it done in time for the AP Exam on Friday, May 11, 2018.
+We have to cover twice the amount of material that is covered in other courses, and we have to have it done in time for the AP Exam on Friday, May 10, 2019.

 You will have a great deal of responsibility in this Advanced Placement course.
 In a sense, I will be more guide than teacher.
 I will be here to teach you general principles, advise you as to technique, clear up any confusion that may arise, and evaluate your progress.
-The responsibility for gaining specific information will be up to the student.
+The responsibility for gaining specific information will be up to you.
 There will simply not be sufficient class time for us to cover all of the information that is needed to possess a thorough understanding of American history.

-In order to accelerate our coverage of the material in this course, you will be required to complete the following summer assignment.
+In order to accelerate our coverage of the material in this course, you will be required to complete the attached summer assignment.
 Please keep in mind that this is a required assignment.
 Partially completed and late work will not be accepted and your first quarter grade will be adversely impacted.
-You must complete this assignment without any consultation or assistance from other students.
+You must complete these assignments in their entirety, independent from other students.

-As you begin to prepare for AP United States History, a few things to keep in mind:
+As you prepare for AP United States History, keep the following things in mind:

 - This is a college level course with advanced vocabulary, reading, and comprehension requirements.
 It is absolutely essential that you are a self-motivated learner.
 It will be my expectation that each student comes to class prepared with homework assignments completed. - Your grades for each marking period will reflect how well you understand the material we have covered. - You will be given a course syllabus on the first day of school.
 In this you will be provided expectations and long-range goals of the class.
 It will be your responsibility to keep up with the material we are covering and have the assignments in when they are due.
-Late work will automatically be graded down unless you have made prior arrangements. - Any work missed due to absence is the responsibility of the student.
-Regular attendance is essential if you expect to succeed in an AP class.
+Late work will automatically be graded down unless you have made prior arrangements. - Any work missed due to absence is your responsibility to complete in a timely manner proportionate to the amount of time missed.
+Regular attendance is essential if you expect to succeed in an AP class. - You are expected to pursue honesty and integrity in all aspects of your academic work.
+Academic dishonesty, including plagiarism from internet sources as well as from other students, may adversely affect your grades, your acceptance to organizations such as Honor's Society, your ability to receive favorable letters of recommendation, and your permanent academic record. - Although it may be tempting to save time by dividing up work and sharing, this is an unacceptable practice in this course for two reasons: First, using another's work violates academic integrity.
+Second, you will have only completed a fraction of the assignment, leaving you with only a fraction of the required knowledge.